jjppof/goldensun_html5/README.md

 - This repository is just the engine.
 I'm not planning to do maps, animations, items etc. Content here is just enough to show the functionalities.
 - I use [projects](https://github.com/jjppof/goldensun_html5/projects/1) to write down things.
 - There's no production environment for now, but I'm planning to do it with webpack and embed most of the assets.
+- It's also a possible to distribute it by Electron and/or Ionic.

 ## Running GS-HTML5 on your computer